VidathD/tryhackme/modules/BurpSuite/burpsuitebasics/README.md

     What is the flag you receive?

     > With intercept off in Proxy (but with the browser configured to send all traffic through the proxy), browse through the whole web site.
 (Click every link you find!
-I usually prefer to <kbd>Ctrl</kbd> + click all links to open in new tabs and close them each after reading through with Ctrl + W).
+I usually prefer to <kbd>Ctrl</kbd> + click all links to open in new tabs and close them each after reading through with <kbd>Ctrl</kbd> +<kbd>W</kbd>).
 Then check the site map.
+You will see a weird seemingly random file.
+Clicking on it reveals that it was referred by *http:/MACHINE_IP.p.thmlabs.com/ticket/* and a *GET* request was made to it.
+The response reveals the flag.

+    ```
+    THM{NmNlZTliNGE1MWU1ZTQzMzgzNmFiNWVk}
+    ```

+2.